GravityKit/GravityView/readme.txt

 == Changelog ==

+= =
+* Fixed: Removed User Registration add-on validation when updating an entry

 = 1.10.1 on July 2 =
 * Fixed: Edit Entry link and Delete Entry link in embedded Views go to default view url
 * Fixed: Duplicated fields on the Edit Entry view